 What Are the HST Implications of The Purchase of A Newly Built Residential Property On Assignment From A Builder?

-The purchase price on the Agreement of Purchase and Sale with the Builder is already inclusive of HST and a HST New Housing Rebate.
-However, there are some cases where the Builder will not credit the HST new Housing Rebate on closing as a result of an Assignment, despite the eligibility of the Assignee/Purchaser for the Rebate.
+The purchase price on the Agreement of Purchase and Sale with the Builder is already inclusive of HST and an HST New Housing Rebate.
+However, there are some cases where the Builder will not credit the HST New Housing Rebate on closing as a result of an Assignment, despite the eligibility of the Assignee/Purchaser for the Rebate.
 If you are buying on Assignment and the Builder does not credit you the HST New Housing Rebate, you will need to pay the same to the Builder as an Adjustment on final closing.